2.2 Migration Guide

 Required steps to upgrade

-When upgrading to CakePHP 2.2 its important to add a few new configuration values to app/Config/bootstrap.php
+When upgrading to CakePHP 2.2 its important to add a few new configuration values to app/Config/bootstrap.php.
+Adding these will ensure consistent behavior with 2.1.x:

 // Enable the Dispatcher filters for plugin assets, and